NLPerWS/KMatrix-2/README.md

 We present KMatrix-2, an open-source toolkit that supports comprehensive heterogeneous knowledge collaborative enhancement for LLMs, our main contributions are:

-1. We propose a K-LLMs toolkit that supports the collaborative enhancement of comprehensive heterogeneous knowledge from two aspects: descriptive and procedural knowledge.
+1. The paper proposes a comprehensive heterogeneous knowledge collaborative enhancement toolkit (KMatrix-2) for LLMs.
+Compared with previous toolkits, which mainly focused on descriptive knowledge, KMatrix-2 specifically considers the enhancement on procedural knowledge.

-2. KMatrix-2 offers a rich selection of modular components and typical enhancement patterns to support convenient construction of mainstream heterogeneous K-LLMs systems.
+2. KMatrix-2 offers a rich selection of modular components and several typical enhancement patterns to support convenient construction of mainstream heterogeneous K-LLMs systems.

-3. KMatrix-2 integrates systematic knowledge conflict resolution solutions for better knowledge integration, including inter-contextual and context-memory conflict resolution.
+3. KMatrix-2 integrates systematic knowledge conflict resolution solutions for better knowledge integration, including inter-context and context-memory conflict resolution.

 4. We provide comparative performance results of heterogeneous knowledge access and collaborative enhancement to demonstrate the capabilities of KMatrix-2.